dnmfarrell/perltricks-static/content/article/kitchen-coding-nightmares--javascript-scope.md

 #### Use strict

 This is a convention all Perl programmers should be comfortable with.
 Enable [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) in JavaScript.
-Just like with Perl, JavaScript's strict mode can catch [several](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode#Changes_in_strict_mode)cases of variable-related bugs.
+Just like with Perl, JavaScript's strict mode can catch [several](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode#Changes_in_strict_mode) cases of variable-related bugs.
 Enable it globally with:

 ``` prettyprint
 "use strict";